 www.addiss.co.uk – useful advice for parents and young people with ADHD as well as signposting to other useful services

-www.parentni.org – a leading organisation in Northern Ireland offering free advice/support for parents experiencing a range of parenting difficulties including issues related to ASD or ADHD.
+www.parentingni.org – a leading organisation in Northern Ireland offering free advice/support for parents experiencing a range of parenting difficulties including issues related to ASD or ADHD.
 They run a number of courses annually such as “walking on eggshells” where aggression towards parents is discussed and managed. is another useful organisation providing therapeutic counselling for couples and families.

 www.newlifecounselling.net- a voluntary organisation that provides counselling services for young people with a range of difficulties and can outreach into schools if it is deemed more appropriate to deliver in that setting.